 (4) For the purpose of the Act section 27(2)(f), any qualification relating to a person taken to be registered under the Act Schedule 2 clause 6(1) entered in the Register of Physiotherapists under the Physiotherapists Registration Board Rules 1952 rule 20 immediately before the day on which the Act comes into operation as a qualification necessary for registration is prescribed as a qualification for registration of that person.

+[Regulation 5 amended in Gazette 30 Oct 2007 p.
+5882.]

 6. Examinations

 (1) A person the Board considers to be appropriate to conduct the examination may be appointed by the Board to conduct an examination to determine whether a person desiring to be registered under the Act should be granted a Certificate of Physiotherapy.